smiletrl/go_jaeger_tracing/README.md

 # Go tracing
 This is an example for jaeger tracing in go for micro services.
-It assumes [Jaeger](https://www.jaegertracing.io/) has been installed at kubernetes already, and you are already familiar with [Opentracing](https://opentracing.io/).
+It assumes [Jaeger](https://www.jaegertracing.io/) has been installed already (at kubernetes, or no-k8s env), and you are already familiar with [Opentracing](https://opentracing.io/).

 You might want to tweak the variables defined at `pkg/constants`, depending on your installment.